 WEDDING SEASON IN GOA

 So you have decided that you will get married in Goa, on one of its beautiful beaches.
-You have even decided on the guest who will attend, but the question that will nag at you is ‘when?’
-The state of Goa welcomes tourists and is open to everyone all through the year.
+You have even decided on the guests list, but the question that will nag you is ‘when?’
+The state of Goa welcomes tourists all through the year.
 This is quite obvious due to its warm and tropical climate.
+Each season has its own pros and cons and also its implications on cost.

 For the locals the latter half of November and the month of December are the most popular dates on the calendar to get married.
 Although there are plenty of reasons for it; majority would agree as it is considered as the festive months (the Christmas season that follows) and also the weather is a pleasant 30 degree during this time.
 Most families have their relatives fly-in for the Christmas and the New Year celebrations hence also prefer to have these dates.
 Vacations for most schools begin between the 15th and the 20th of December which is a bonus as well.